 Most visitors to Dalmatia head straight for the islands, not knowing they are missing one of the most famous tourist destinations in the central Dalmatia.
 Rent your apartment on this Riviera!

 Above map shows Riviera’s central position in Central Dalmatia region, spreading between Brela village, north of Makarska town (the capital) all the way to Gradac village, on the south.

 The whole area has excellent connections with Split and Dalmatian hinterland such as Zagvozd, Imotski (with its Red and Blue Lakes – see the map) and Vrgorac, famous for its seven towers built during the Ottoman wars, as well as the well-preserved historical village of Kokorici.
 Find it on the map.

 From here you can easily reach some Central Dalmatian islands like Brac and Hvar.
-From Makarska leaves car ferry to Sumartin (Brac island) and from Drvenik there is a ferry to Sucuraj (Hvar island) and to Dominice Korcula island.
+From Makarska you have a car ferry to Sumartin (Brac island), and from Drvenik there is a ferry to Sucuraj (Hvar island) and to Dominice Korcula island.